NikhilAcharya149/Citi-Bike-NYC-usage-Analysis-Dec-2019---May-2020-/README.md

 1. Total trip duration across 6 months time period between Dec 2019 to May 2020
 2. Where do Citi Bikers ride?
 3. Which stations are most popular? (>=300 rides between 2 respective stations)
-4. How many customers of citibike as subscribers too!
+4. How many customers of citibike are subscribers too!

 The dataset contains following fields -
 Trip Duration (seconds)